 Welcome to the city of Iranian handicrafts and traditional arts: Isfahan, the blue jewel of Iran.
 The city once called "Half of the World" for its beauty is a living museum, with magnificent mosques and palaces, its delicate bridges crossing the Zayandeh Rud River, and the enchantress atmosphere of its old bazaar.
 No wonder the city is considered as the centre of Iranian craft and folk art and recognized as such by UNESCO.
 This experience intends to introduce you to the main Iranian arts by visiting Isfahan's museums and historical buildings, with the essence of Christianity and the Armenian community.

 Your introduction to Iranian arts starts a few steps away from Naqsh-e Jahan square, by visiting the Contemporary Arts Museum and the Decorative Arts Museum of Iran, two masterpiece structures of the Safavid and Qajar eras.
 Inside, you can discover both traditional handicrafts and modern arts.
 Observing miniatures, ceramics, and calligraphies, among the stuccoed facades ornamented with tiles, will transport you right back to the glory of the Persian Empire.

 Get ready for the amazing "Chehel Sotun" Palace, the wooden columns Palace with its beautiful Persian Garden, a World Heritage Site.
 The reflection of the 20 columns in the clear waters of the pool creates a dreamy vision.
 Step inside the museum, to be mesmerized by the golden Muqarnas vaultings, the painted walls, windows and ceilings, and the blazing Palace of Mirrors.

-The second part of your experience leads you to the Jolfa, the Armenian quarter of Isfahan; hosts to numerous migrants once were moved to Isfahan during the wars between Safavids and Ottoman Empire in the 16th Century.
+The second part of your experience leads you to the Jolfa, the Armenian quarter of Isfahan; which hosts numerous migrants who once were moved to Isfahan during the wars between Safavids and the Ottoman Empire in the 16th Century.
 Appreciate its peaceful atmosphere by enjoying traditional sweets and coffee in an old Armenian Cafe.